theNewDynamic/oregonsadventurecoast.com/content/event/annual-holiday-lights-at-shore-acres.md

 **The Shuttle will run from approximately 4:15pm to 8:00pm FROM the Marina TO the Park and will return patrons to the Marina between 5:00pm and 9:00pm.** *NOTE: the last shuttle TO the park will depart at 8:10pm from the Marina.
 This is to give everyone a chance to see the lights before Shore Acres State Park closes at 9:00pm.*

+*Note: if you are bringing small children, here is information on what is allowed on the shuttle buses: Infant carriers are ok.&nbsp; Strollers are ok if they can be folded up and stowed.
+No car seats allowed because they cannot be secures properly.*

 **SPECIAL HOT COCOA, COFFEE, CIDER AND COOKIES WHILE YOU WAIT FOR THE SHUTTLE AT THE MARINA!** Each night of the run of the Shuttle, the <a href="https://www.facebook.com/profile.php?id=61565684226356" target="_blank" rel="noopener">Charleston Fishing Families</a> organization will open their doors to provide a warm place to wait for the bus at the marina and have a FREE hot drink.
 Kiddos can do a quick craft while they wait too!
 Their facility is adjacent to the parking lot at Guano Rock Lane and Crossline Road.
 Donations gratefully accepted.

 ### **A Special Thanks to Santa's Shuttle Sponsors:**